Sam Robertson: Background

-Robertson was born in Dundee, Scotland.
+Robertson was born in Dundee.
 He studied Drama and English at the University of Manchester, but dropped out at 18 to focus on his role as Adam Barlow in Coronation Street.
+He is a fan of Dundee FC.

 Career

 In 2004, he joined the cast of Coronation Street as Adam Barlow and left in 2007.

 In 2005 and 2006, he took part in the second and third series of Sky One's The Match.

-In 2009, Sam joined the BBC Scotland soap opera River City as new character Innes Maitland.
+In 2009, Robertson joined the BBC Scotland soap opera River City as new character Innes Maitland.

 Robertson played Flynn in the E4 series Beaver Falls, which aired in July 2011 in the UK.

 In January 2013, Robertson was a housemate in the eleventh series of Celebrity Big Brother on Channel 5 in the UK.
 He was the second evictee of the series.

 In 2016, Robertson reprised his role as Adam Barlow in Coronation Street.